You are here Home ~ USA Council

 THE SERRA INTERNATIONAL ADVANTAGE:

-Serrans in over 800 Serra Clubs in thirty-six countries working for vocations.
+Serrans in over 800 Serra Clubs in twenty-one countries working for vocations.

 This includes a network of national councils, which serve the local Serra clubs

 in their regions addressing the unique demands, and needs of vocations.

 International activities include the annual Serra International Convention

 that draws Serrans, from around world, together for prayer, the Eucharist,